-If you want the task to end with a warning, leave Generate an error if the job contains unregistered inks deselected.
+• If you want the task to end with a warning, leave Task ends in error when the job contains unregistered inks deselected.

 All the inks you chose to include in the output will be proofed, but the unregistered inks will not be color accurate.